VirtCode/hypr-dynamic-cursors/README.md

         # controls how powerful the tilt is, the lower, the more power
         # this value controls at which speed (px/s) the full tilt is reached
-        # the full tilt being 60° in both directions
         limit = 5000

         # relationship between speed and tilt, supports these values: